 Communications + Safety Equipment

-• 2-Way Radios (crew-use only)
+• 2-Way radios (crew-use only)

-• Satellite communications device (crew-use only)
+• Satellite communications devices (crew-use only)

 • Emergency beacons (crew-use only)

-• First-Aid Supplies (crew-use only)
+• First-Aid supplies (crew-use only)

 • All entrance fees and reservations related to your Journey are included.
 Depending on our itinerary, this may include entrance fees to conservation units, community festivals & events, museums, and/or other cultural and natural sites.

-• Multiple Certified Wilderness Advanced First-Aid personnel (including both Expedition Leaders)
+• Multiple certified Wilderness Advanced First-Aid personnel (including both Expedition Leaders)

 • Daily communication with local authorities

-• GOGO Tee Shirt (provided post-trip)
+• GoGo Tee Shirt (provided post-trip)

-• GOGO patch / sticker (provided post-trip)
+• GoGo patch / sticker (provided post-trip)

 Setting

-Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional (the geomorphological name for the rocky mountains surrounding Diamantina, in the state of Minas Gerais) was abandoned and largely forgotten by the outside world for nearly 2 centuries.
+Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional (the geomorphological name for the rocky mountains surrounding Diamantina, in the state of Minas Gerais) was abandoned and largely forgotten by the outside world for nearly two centuries.

 Today, it’s on the cusp of being recognized as one of the most spectacular places on earth.

-3 UNESCO Designations
+- 3 UNESCO Designations

-2 Biodiversity Hotspots
+- 2 Biodiversity Hotspots

-20 Conservation Units
+- 19 Conservation Units

-3,000+ species of plants (estimated)
+- 3,000+ species of plants

-7% of Brazil’s total biodiversity*
+- 7% of Brazil’s total biodiversity*

-0.8% of Brazil’s national territory
+- 0.8% of Brazil’s national territory

 * Brazil is the most biodiverse country on earth